Techtonica/curriculum/personal-brand/personal-branding.md

 ### Guided Practice

-Follow [this tutorial](https://blog.markgrowth.com/how-to-start-a-beautiful-personal-blog-using-medium-ca6d89b7e46) to create your own blog on Medium!
+- Follow [this tutorial](https://blog.markgrowth.com/how-to-start-a-beautiful-personal-blog-using-medium-ca6d89b7e46) to create your own blog on Medium!
+- You can add a profile README on your Github when you create a repository with a name that matches your Github username.
+Take a look at some [examples](https://github.com/abhisheknaiidu/awesome-github-profile-readme) and follow the [tutorials](https://github.com/abhisheknaiidu/awesome-github-profile-readme#tutorials) to set up a profile README.

 ### Independent Practice